-If you’re buying a software or a digital service, all you will need to enter is your credit card information, your email address (not the password) and your name.
+If you’re buying software or a digital service, all you will need to enter is your credit card information, your email address (not the password), and your name.
 You don’t have to enter your social security number or driver’s license or anything that makes it excessive information.
 If you land on some website that wants you to provide your family’s details or which college you graduated from, the only thing they should be provided with is a birdie.

-Similarly, if you’re shopping a tangible product online, you might have to provide your address and other necessary shipping details so they can ship the product to your place but even in that case, you should be able to tell when the information provided is being excessive or serving no real purpose.
+Similarly, if you’re shopping for a tangible product online, you might have to provide your address and other necessary shipping details so they can ship the product to your place but even in that case, you should be able to tell when the information provided is being excessive or serving no real purpose.

 7. Be Skeptical About Free Wi-Fi

 Phishing attacks are pretty common where public Wi-Fi connections thrive.
 If you’re trying to catch some amazing deal at the last moment using a public hotspot, make sure:

 - The connection you are trying to connect with is protected and has a lock sign next to it

 8. Keep A Track Of Your Credit Card And Online Purchases

 Most of the purchases a person makes during this time of the year is a little before Thanksgiving and up until Cyber Week is over.
 So if you’re one of them too, be sure not to wait till the end of November for your statement.
 Instead, keep a close eye on the transactions you make and even sum them up manually for cross-referencing.
 Be sure to scrutinize each charge because you could face some fraudulent ones too.

 It’s been said a million times but we’re going to say it again.
 They can’t hurt what they can’t see.
 If you’re using a VPN and other useful add-ons to shop online, hackers will not be able to track you down.

 Don’t have a VPN subscription on you?
 Here’s some good news; you can grab an Ivacy 5-year subscription for 90% off this Black Friday!